12 March 2019

 - Urinary symptoms including needing to pass urine more frequently than usual

-Less common symptoms could include diarrhoea or constipation, fatigue, weight loss and post-menopausal bleeding.
+Less common symptoms could include diarrhoea or constipation, fatigue, weight loss or gain and post-menopausal bleeding.

 Ovarian cancer is the sixth most common cancer in females and more than half are over the age of 65, with the highest rates in women aged 75-79.
 Ovarian cancer rates are projected to rise by 15% in the UK over the next 20 years.
 Current survival rates stand at 35% surviving over 10 years and 46% surviving five years or more.